jackruss/cando/readme.md

 ## define(pattern, [method], fn)

-define takes a url pattern, a optional verb array, if null, then it is assumed you want to match against all verbs, currently the default verbs are GET, POST, PUT, DELETE. the last parameter is the function you want to be invoked on match in that function you will have access to the following:
+[define] takes a url pattern, a optional verb array, if null, then it is assumed you want to match against all verbs, and is the default verbs are GET, POST, PUT, DELETE. the last parameter is the function you want to be invoked on match in that function you will have access to the following: